 1 December 2017

-The inaugural She Leads High Conference was a one-day leadership event for young women, including female identifying and non-binary people, in years 9 and 10.
+The inaugural She Leads High Conference was a one-day leadership event for young women, including female and non-binary people, in years 9 and 10.
 The event engaged young women with concepts of leadership, confidence, developing positive relationships, and provided a safe space to discuss school, careers, body image, language, and sexuality and gender.

 On Tuesday 28 November, more than 90 young women from 12 ACT and Canberra-region schools came together at the University of Canberra’s Ann Harding Conference Centre to gain an understanding of the fundamentals of leadership, and learn to how to become leaders in their homes, schools, friendship groups, and communities today.